 WHO urges focus on first wave of coronavirus

-The World Health Organization's emergencies chief says "we need to put up a fight now" during a peak in the current wave of the coronavirus pandemic — rather than focusing on when a second wave might come.
-Dr Michael Ryan said the world will be much better at fighting a second wave, if people can learn the lessons of fighting the first wave.
+The World Health Organisation's emergencies chief says “we need to put up a fight now” during a peak in the current wave of the coronavirus pandemic — rather than focusing on when a second wave might come.
+Dr. Michael Ryan said the world will be much better at fighting a second wave, if people can learn the lessons of fighting the first wave.

 - READ MORE ON: